Etsy Return Policy: Answers to All Your Important Questions

 From having shopped on Etsy for years, the average number of return days seems to be 30 days.

-Some stores actually have a great 100 day return policy and some are a bit stingier at 14 days.
+I’ve noticed that some stores actually have a great 100 day return policy and some are a bit stingier at 14 days.

 Also, the majority of sellers ask you to contact them within 5 days of delivery to request your return.